 48 inch wide skylights – $450 to $2,400, Add $550 to $2,000 for installation on most roofs.

 - 48” x 48” | $1,000 – $2,750

 - 48” x 60” | $1,550 – $3,685

 - 48” x 72” | $2,025 – $4,400

-Retail Skylight Costs
+Retail Prices of Skylight Windows